DavidK0/TennisCardGame/README.md

 # TennisCardGame
 This is a python implementation of the two player card game [Tennis](https://etgdesign.com/games/tennis/).
 Tennis is essentially a two-player version of [Contact Bridge](https://en.wikipedia.org/wiki/Contract_bridge).
 The main difference is that players strive to match their bids for tricks in each of their two hands, their forehand and their backhand.

 To play, clone the repository and run `python TennisDual.py`.
-This will simulator many randomly played rounds.
-In the future I will implement a human player option, more rule based AI players, and possibly a strategy guide.
+You can switch out the players inside that script, including human players and AI players.
+In the future I might implement, better rule based AI players, a better human player interface, and possibly a strategy guide.

 # Players #
 The base class for `TennisPlayer` as well as `RandomPlayer` are found in Tennis.py.